sampsmith/Delta_Robot_Sim_Open/PROJECT_OVERVIEW.md

 ✅ Provides full-featured UI for control and monitoring
 ✅ Is designed for custom robot solutions
 ✅ Includes comprehensive documentation
-✅ Ready for hardware integration with Teensy 4.1
+✅ Ready for hardware integration with NUCLEO-H7S3L8

 The system is designed to be:
 - **Efficient**: Binary protocol, optimized data flow